Mr M was awarded £275,000

 Mr M’s car collided with a Mercedes coming in the opposite direction, which had swerved to avoid a 4x4 driver who was attempting to overtake the line of traffic Mr M’s car was in.
 As a result, Mr M sustained fractures to his right shoulder, elbow and wrist, his right hip and thigh, and his left knee.

-These injuries proved serious enough that even a phased return to his work as a valeter and delivery driver proved difficult for him.
+These injuries proved serious enough that even a phased return to his work as a valet and delivery driver proved difficult for him.
 After the accident, he was only able to work for a few hours at a time before the pain became too difficult to cope with, meaning he was forced to leave work once again.

 Following these experiences, Mr M got in touch with JMW Solicitors to help him make a claim for compensation.
 Establishing who was responsible for causing the injury was a complex process, as the circumstances of this case meant that several parties could all have been said to have played a part in the accident.